SOFTS-Raw sugar prices slip after setting six-year high

 COFFEE

-* Retail prices in the United States for roast and ground coffee, the most popular type sold, rose as much as 50% in the fourth quarter of 2022 from a year earlier, as companies tried to offset higher costs, a report said on Tuesday.
+* Retail prices in the United States for roast and ground coffee, the most popular type sold, rose as much as 50% year on year in the fourth quarter of 2022, as companies tried to offset higher costs, a report said on Tuesday.

 COCOA

-* Ghana's graded and sealed cocoa arrivals stood at 440,403 tonnes by Jan.
-5 since the start of this year's harvest on Oct.
-1, up 54% from 286,000 tonnes in same period last season, figures from marketing board COCOBOD showed on Wednesday.
+* Ghana's graded and sealed cocoa arrivals since the start of this year's harvest on Oct.
+1 stood at 440,403 tonnes by Jan.
+5, up 54% from 286,000 tonnes in same period last season, figures from marketing board COCOBOD showed on Wednesday.

 (( nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net))